 family must be fully aware of your travel plans so that they are

 ready to welcome you when you arrive at their house.
 You must carry

 your host family contact details and our own central contact

 details in case of a need to get in touch.
 If you are under

-18 some airlines will require you to have completed what is called
+travel alone require you to have completed what is called

 "Unaccompanied Minor" details before your arrival at the departure

 If I travel alone to England, will someone be able to meet me

 at the airport?